 Here are a few that might be great options for you (if you aren’t using them already):

 - Donut – Want your remote team to be able to connect for virtual coffee, learning sessions, or other unique experiences?
 Then the Slack integration called Donut might be a perfect option.
-The app has various templates that the app can automatically send to channels, which introduce some fun and ways to personally get to know colleagues better.
+The app has various templates that the app can automatically send to channels, which introduce some fun ways to personally get to know colleagues better.

-- YAC – A growing and popular tool for remote teams to hold asynchronous voice discussions is YAC.
+- YAC – A growing and popular tool for remote teams to hold asynchronous voice discussions are YAC.
 With this platform, colleagues can send each other voice messages to look at their leisure, react to messages, and screen share.
 Plus, it’s easy to set up virtual rooms (1:1 or groups) to catch up, talk about upcoming weekend plans, or just get to know one another.

 - Kona – Another awesome Slack integration is Kona which creates better check-ins with employees to drive engagement and improve morale.
 This can replace the need for surveys if you’d like, makes it easier and more efficient to get pulse checks, and features for better collaboration.

-5. Harness an async communication strategy
+5. Harness an async communication strategy.

 This concept involves exchanging information among co-workers without expecting an immediate response.
 Following this process, it encourages better work and fewer interruptions that disturb the productivity of others.

 And this strategy is good for water cooler talk because employees won’t feel disrupted constantly.
 They can respond or create times to connect that are best for them